Robdel12/DropKick/readme.md

   - If you're fixing a bug write a test for it.
 - Run `gulp` from your command line.
   - The default runner will run the test suite, lint, and minify the JS.
 - If all tests pass you can create a pull request.
 Tag any related github issue tickets in the PR.
+(Run the tests in browser.
+[There is a bug with PhantomJS](https://github.com/Robdel12/DropKick/issues/256))

 **If you fail to do any of these we probably will not accept your changes**